Theatre Arts Council (TAC-e)

 Learn more about TAC-e by reviewing the TAC-e Handbook

-Please contact the TAC-e Chair, Susanna Jaramillo, at email@example.com for more information about TAC-e as a whole, about any of the seven individual groups, or for specific details about upcoming shows and events.
+Please contact the TAC-e Chair, Hannah Spear, at firstname.lastname@example.org for more information about TAC-e as a whole, about any of the seven individual groups, or for specific details about upcoming shows and events.